ember-learn/guides-source/guides/release/templates/handlebars-basics.md

 </p>
 ```

-The compiler will help you catch some errors, such as forgetting to close a tag or missing a quotation mark.
-You might see these errors when you run the app with `ember serve`.
-Reading the error message on the page or in your browser's developer console will get you going again.
+When you start an app with `ember serve`, the compiler may help you catch some errors, such as forgetting to close a tag or missing a quotation mark.
+Reading the error message on the page or in your browser's developer console will get you back on track.

 ## Types of templates

 There are two main types of templates: Route templates and Component templates.

 A Route template determines what is shown when someone visits a particular url, like `https://guides.emberjs.com/some-route`.
 A Component template has bits of content that can be reused in multiple places throughout the app, like buttons or forms.

-The best way to tell if a template is part of a Route or Component is to look at the filepath.
 If you look at an existing app, you will see templates in many different places in the app folder structure!
 This is to help the app stay organized as it grows from one template to _one hundred_ templates.
+The best way to tell if a template is part of a Route or Component is to look at the filepath.

 ## Making new templates

-New templates should be made using [Ember CLI](https://cli.emberjs.com) commands such as `ember generate route`, `ember generate component`.
-The CLI helps ensure that the files go in the right place in the app folder structure, and that they follow the right file naming conventions.
-If you have never used the Ember CLI before, it is recommended to do the [Tutorial](../../tutorial/ember-cli).
+New templates should be made using [Ember CLI](https://cli.emberjs.com) commands.
+The CLI helps ensure that the new files go in the right place in the app folder structure, and that they follow the essential file naming conventions.

 For example, either of these commands will generate `.hbs` template files (and other things!) in your app: